 Please note that this works with arbitrary types and that VIL type conversion applies.

 Appending or Prepending

-While in some situations the complete creation of an artefact is required, in others it is sufficient to append or prepend information to the contents of an artefact.
+While in some situations the complete creation of an artifact is required, in others it is sufficient to append or prepend information to the contents of an artifact.

 The Imperative Style